Important Nutrients Found in Beef

 Beef contains a variety of nutrients that are necessary for healthy brain function.
-Iron, zinc, and B vitamins are vital for fetal brain development.
-They are important for clear thinking, learning skills, and memory throughout all life stages.
+These include iron, zinc, and B vitamins that are are vital for foetal (fetal) brain development.
+They are also important for clear thinking, learning skills, and memory throughout all stages of.
 Those who are deficient in these nutrients later on in life often suffer with dementia, Alzheimer's disease, and cognitive decline.

 Zinc is an important nutrient that is necessary for brain development and function.
 In animal studies, zinc deficiencies lead to behavioural problems, attention deficit, and short-term memory problems.